alibabacloud-howto/microservices/README.md

     After it finished, you can see the SLB you created in [Alibaba Cloud SLB web console](https://slb.console.aliyun.com/slb/).
 Please note that the region of the web console is correct one.

     Also, you can verify the SLB is working by accessing to the server with you domain name on your browser.
 For example, http://backend-app.microservices.yyyyy.example.com/api/user?id=1.
 Since you changed the user data in the source code for one of the ECS, you can see the user names change when you access to the server many times.
-You can check quickly by keeping press ctrl+r on browser.
+You can check it quickly by keeping press ctrl+r on browser.

 Now, you completed to use a load balancer in front of servers!